Workplace Charging Scheme

 The charge points are required to have a need declared for them on application, which could include: existing EV fleet vehicles, to add an incentive for the uptake of plug-in vehicles with staff, to provide a charging solution for visitors, or to charge EVs planned to be purchased by the business.
 Charging for customers (where applicable) is not eligible for WCS funding.

 Customer and visitor electric cars will have different charging connectivity needs, so it is important to install a charging point most likely to be compatible with the widest range of vehicles possible.
-The most common workplace installation is a wall-mounted Type 2 7kW charger, which is compatible with most of the best-selling electric vehicles and will charge a vehicle fully in around 3-4 hours.
+The most common workplace installation is a Type 2 wall-mounted 7.2kW charger, which is compatible with most of the best-selling electric vehicles and will charge a vehicle fully in around 3-4 hours.
 Some businesses may wish to install a faster 22kW unit or even a Rapid charger if cost and space allow.

 Most workplace installations select wall-mounted units as they are typically cheaper to install.
 The alternative is a post, which are good on-street options but usually have higher installation costs due to the need to get the electricity to the post under the ground.